BIGJRA/BIGJRA.github.io/rejuv.md

 |---------------|-------------------|
 |Snore          | 2 Red Shards      |
 |Bounce         | 2 Blue Shards     |

-In the left house, someone will give you an *Elemental Seed,* the other a *Cleanse Tag.* In Larry Locksmith's house to the south, a guy will give you a *Nugget!* Enter the Pokemart to see a scene with Karrina.
+In the left house, someone will give you an *Elemental Seed,* the other a *Cleanse Tag.* In Larry Locksmith's house to the south, a guy will give you a *Nugget!* Enter the mart to see a scene with Karrina.
 She'll then give you a *Repel.*

 Akuwa Town Shop